eersnington/workflow-cloudflare-world/packages/bun/README.md

 });
 ```

-This mirrors what the SWC client transform would inject, letting you call `start()` with plain workflow functions even without a bundler transform.
+This mirrors the SWC client transform so `start()` can accept plain workflow functions even if you skip the transform.